U.S. charges Miami professor in Venezuela money laundering scheme

 Last year, Venezuela’s former national treasurer was sentenced by a U.S. judge to 10 years in prison over allegations he received more than $1 billion in bribes.
 He pleaded guilty to plotting to launder the funds in the United States.

-Reporting by Luc Cohen; editing by Grant McCool
+Reporting by Luc Cohen; editing by Grant McCool and Rosalba O'Brien